 If you are ready to move out on your own, and Kiss Your Landlord Good-bye… CONGRATULATIONS!
 Earlier this year the newest part of the Government’s program to help people buy a house went into place!
 NC First Time Home Buyers definitely have an advantage, and we offer all of the First Time Home Buyer NC programs that can help you with your first home!

 Not every Bank offers them, but the NCHFA Programs increase buyer qualifications – allowing folks who have been renting to purchase a slightly larger house than they would otherwise be able to buy… with very few out-of-pocket expenses – using the NC First Time Home Buyer Program.

 Erica Anderson, the Broker Owner of Team Anderson Realty in Holly Springs, said it would be pretty common for people sitting on the fence to get motivated by mortgage interest rates creeping up this summer.

 “When we see an uptick in interest rates, people start to get that feeling that they might have missed the bottom of the market — which they have already.
 But sometimes fear is an important factor in buying property,” she said.
 “The interest rates are still very, very good, and people who want to buy a home, if they can, should be out there trying to buy.”

 The low rates and tight supply also have lured buyers back into the first time home buyer market.
 Because of the purchase power these low rates have afforded first time home buyers in NC, the hike in rates is likely to serve as an additional motivating factor for drawing buyers into the market.

-If you are for your First Home, there are some basics we think you should consider as you are starting the process to look for a home.
+If you are ready for your First Home, there are some basics we think you should consider as you are starting the process to look for a home.
 Here are FIVE THINGS we think every First Time Home Buyer should consider before making that move: